intrbiz/bergamot-site/src/main/views/docs/user/config/reference.md

 a point in time is valid for any of the excluded time periods then it is not valid for this time period.
 As such excluding a time period in essence inverses said time period.

+     security-domains="...[, ...]"

+A comma separated list of security domain names which this time-period is in.

 ### Elements